This is the 3rd chapter of the Dash Tutorial.

 , and id

-generates higher-level components like controls and graphs.
+) module generates higher-level components like controls and graphs.

-Dash apps using callback functions: Python functions that are automatically called by Dash whenever an input component’s property changes.
+This chapter describes how to make your Dash apps using callback functions: functions that are automatically called by Dash whenever an input component’s property changes, in order to update some property in another component (the output).

 For optimum user-interaction and chart loading performance, production

-Dash applications should consider the Job Queue,
+Dash apps should consider the Job Queue,

 HPC, Datashader,

-and horizontal scaling capabilities of
+and horizontal scaling capabilities of Dash Enterprise.

 Let’s get started with a simple example of an interactive Dash app.